Modern C++

 Popular C++ IDE (Integrated Development Environment):

-Microsoft Visual Studio (MSVC) (link).
-Most popular IDE for Windows
+Microsoft Visual Studio Most popular IDE and compiler (MSVC) for Windows .

-Clion (link). (free for student).
-Powerful IDE with a lot of options
+Clion (free for non-commercial use).
+Powerful IDE with a lot of options.

 Standalone GUI-based coding editors: